npge/npge/README.md

 File `pangenome/pangenome-small.bi` contains short version of `pangenome/pangenome.bi`, that lacks columns with occurrences in genomes.

+Files produced by `npge MakePangenome` and `npge PostProcessing` are as follows:

   * `pangenome/pangenome.bs` pangenome
     (main output of the program);